 When it comes to viewing wildlife you must always have respect for the animals you are watching.
 Do not pressure them because you want that one shot that you feel will be the best.
 Let them be because there will be other opportunities around the next bend.

-With respect in mind, our guide, Shaun Taylor, knew that she wanted to cross the trail and we were keeping her and her cub from doing that.
+With respect in mind, we knew that she wanted to cross the trail and we were keeping her and her cub from doing that.
 So we left her alone and continued on deeper into the Klaserie waiting for the next adventure to unfold.

 2015 is off to an excellent start!
 I look forward to all the adventures ahead.